 - Be certain that there will be no special events, such as concerts, field trips, or major fundraising events during the time of the visit.
 If at all possible, faculty and staff members should avoid being away at conferences or other off-campus meetings during the visit.
-Faculty should not give tests during these days. - Arrange for part-time faculty and staff members to be present sometime during the team's visit. - Make sure that a typical chapel/worship service is scheduled when the team is present. - Arrange for the different individuals and groups listed in the sample schedule to meet with team members at various times during the visit.
+Faculty should not give tests during these days. - Arrange for part-time faculty and staff members to be present sometime during the team's visit. - Make sure that a typical chapel/worship service is scheduled when the team is present.
+It may be necessary to rearrange chapel days since the team is not present on Thursday or Friday. - Arrange for the different individuals and groups listed in the sample schedule to meet with team members at various times during the visit.